The protagonist of The

 A Theban prophet who inhabits the underworld.
 Tiresias meets Odysseus when Odysseus journeys to the underworld in Book

 King of Pylos and a former warrior in the Trojan War.
 Like Odysseus, Nestor is known as a clever speaker.
 Telemachus visits him in Book

 King of Sparta, brother of Agamemnon, and husband of Helen, he helped lead the Greeks in the Trojan War.
 He offers Telemachus assistance in his quest to find Odysseus when Telemachus visits him in Book

 Wife of Menelaus and queen of Sparta.
 Helen’s abduction from Sparta by the Trojans sparked the Trojan War.
 Her beauty is without parallel, but she is criticized for giving in to her Trojan captors and thereby costing many Greek men their lives.
 She offers Telemachus assistance in his quest to find his father.

 Former king of Mycenae, brother of Menelaus, and commander of the Achaean forces at Troy.
 Odysseus encounters Agamemnon’s spirit in Hades.
 Agamemnon was murdered by his wife, Clytemnestra, and her lover, Aegisthus, upon his return from the war.
 He was later avenged by his son Orestes.
-Their story is constantly repeated in the Odyssey to offer an inverted image of the fortunes of Odysseus and Telemachus.
+Their story is constantly repeated in The

 The beautiful daughter of King Alcinous and Queen Arete of the Phaeacians.
 Nausicaa discovers Odysseus on the beach at Scheria and, out of budding affection for him, ensures his warm reception at her parents’ palace.